Code-Institute-Submissions/Zolske-salt-and-pepper-manager/assets/doc/doc_ux.md

 ## 2. User Stories

-The project was developed with an **agile** development style. _Click on the link to see which tasks have been allocated to the user stories on GitHub and in which iteration they appear.
-Please, note that some stories can be owner- or user- stories.
-To keep the document concise, they have been listed only once._
+*Please, note that some stories can be owner- or user- stories.
+To keep the document concise, they have been listed only once.*

 ### As the Owner, I can ...